 8) Make sure your student applies to several “financial safety” schools, where you know you can afford the tuition based on the school’s net price calculator.

-9) Stick to the idea that the only loans your student will take out are the Direct student loans from the government, which total $31,000 after four years of school.
+9) Stick to the idea that the only loans your student will take out are the Direct student loans from the government, which max out at $31,000.
 This should limit their debt to a manageable amount after they graduate.

 10) As much as you’d like to be able to pay for more, DON’T co-sign on a student loan, DON’T take out a Parent Plus loan, DON’T take out a home equity loan, and DON’T touch your retirement savings.